Understanding Angelman Syndrome: Symptoms, Treatment, and Support

 The symptoms of Angelman syndrome typically manifest during infancy or early childhood.
 Common features include intellectual disability, speech impairment, and movement problems.
 Individuals with Angelman syndrome may have a happy and excitable demeanor, often characterized by frequent smiling and laughter.
 They may also exhibit hand flapping, arm flapping, and walking with a wide-based gait.

 Movement and coordination difficulties are also common in Angelman syndrome.
 Individuals may experience tremors, stiffness, and balance problems.
-Seizures are also a frequent occurrence, affecting approximately 80% of individuals with the condition.
+Seizures are also a frequent occurrence.
 These seizures can vary in type and severity and may require medication to manage.

 Learn More About Angelman Syndrome